alfredpyk/Project-GeBIZ/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [x] Credential Manager (Generic)
-- [x] Add Changelog
+- [x] Data-Scrap on Open Opportunities
+- [x] Data-Scrap on Closed Opportunities including info on Respondents, Bidding Prices and Awards
+- [x] Write into Excel on details for both Open/ Closed Opportunities
-- [x] Add back to top links
+- [x] Email to Specific User
-- [ ] Add Additional Templates w/ Examples
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Email to Controlled-Scope and to Controlled-Users
-- [ ] Multi-language Support
-    - [ ] Chinese
-    - [ ] Spanish
+- [ ] Use of Details/Info on Knowledgebase-Dashboard

-See the [open issues](https://github.com/alfredpyk/Project-GeBBIZ/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>